DEIB-GECO/MutViz/static/README.md

 9113.0,G,A
 -8582.0,G,A
 ```
-All rows within such dataset represent mutations found in multiple patients having the same type of cancer.
+All rows within such dataset represent mutations found in multiple patients having the same type of tumor.
 The columns have the following meaning:
 - **dist**: distance, in base pairs (bp), of the mutated nucleobase w.r.t. the center of a motif.
 - **from**: nucleobase that mutates (can be "-", indicating an addition )
 - **to**: nucleobase that replaces the mutated one (can be "-", indicating a deletion)